TogaraCode/React-concepts-in-30-seconds/Component-Life-Cycle.md

 ### Every component has a life cycle that is divided into three phases.

-### The first is the creation phase, called Mounting.
+### 1.The first is the creation phase, called Mounting.

-### The second phase is called Updating.
+### 2.The second phase is called Updating.

-### The third and last is the deletion phase called Unmounting.
+### 3.The third and last is the deletion phase called Unmounting.

 ### A method is a function that has its own properties/characteristics.